RFAConv: Receptive-Field Attention Convolution for Improving Convolutional Neural Networks: Related Works

 \subsection{Attention Mechanism}

 Attention mechanism, as a technique to improve the performance of network models, allows models to focus on key features.
 The theory of attention mechanism has now established a complete and mature system in the field of deep learning.
-Hu et al. \cite{hu2018squeeze} proposed a Squeeze-and-Excitation (SE) block to obtain the weights corresponding to each channel.
-This is achieved by compressing features to aggregate global channel information.
-Wang et al. \cite{wang2020eca} asserted that the correspondence between individual channels and weights is indirect when the SE interacts with information.
+Wang et al. \cite{wang2020eca} asserted that the correspondence between individual channels and weights is indirect when the Squeeze-and-Excitation Block interacts with information.
 Therefore, they designed the Efficient Channel Attention (ECA) by replacing the Fully Connected (FC) layer in the SE with a one-dimensional convolution of adaptive kernel size.
 Woo et al. \cite{woo2018cbam} proposed the Convolutional Block Attention Module (CBAM), which combines channel attention and spatial attention.
 As a plug-and-play module, it can be embedded into convolutional neural networks to enhance network performance.
 Although SE and CBAM have allowed the network to achieve good performance, Hou et al. \cite{hou2021coordinate} found that the compressing feature in SE and CBAM lost too much information.
 Therefore, they proposed the lightweight coordinate attention (CA) to solve this problem.
-Fu et al. \cite{fu2019dual} designed a spatial attention module and a channel attention module to extend Fully Convolutional Networks (FCN) for modeling semantic interdependencies in the spatial and channel dimensions, respectively.
 Zhang et al. \cite{zhang2022epsanet} generated feature maps at different scales on channels to build a more efficient channel attention mechanism.
-This paper introduces a new approach to address the issue of parameter sharing in standard convolutional operations.
-Our proposal involves combining attention mechanisms to create convolutional operations.
-Although existing attention mechanisms have demonstrated good performance, they do not specifically target the spatial features of receptive fields.
-To tackle this limitation, we developed RFAConv with non-shared parameters to improve performance of the network.
+Misra et al. \cite{Misra_2021_WACV} proposed TripletAttention (TA), which de-transforms the dimensions of features and obtains three attention weights through three different branches.
+Finally, the branches are fused by weighting and averaging to obtain efficient feature.
+Yu et al. \cite{yu2023mca} argued that most existing approaches to attention mechanisms either ignore modelling attention in the channel and spatial dimensions, or introduce higher model complexity and greater computational burden.
+To alleviate this dilemma, they proposed a lightweight and efficient multidimensional collaborative attention (MCA), which simultaneously infers attention in the channel, height and width dimensions by using a three-branch architecture.
+Li et al. \cite{li2022ham} introduced Hybrid Attention Module (HAM), which employs a channel attention module to simultaneously construct channel attention maps and produce channel-refined feature representations.
+Building upon these channel-wise attention weights, the spatial attention module subsequently partitions the feature maps along the channel dimension, generating complementary spatial attention descriptors through dual-path processing.
+These descriptors are then systematically integrated through attention-weighted feature modulation, enabling adaptive refinement of spatial feature representations.